caovanthanh203/react2shell-scanner-docker/README.md

 The scanner sends a crafted multipart POST request that triggers a specific error condition in vulnerable versions of React Server Components.
 Vulnerable hosts return a 500 status code with `E{"digest"` in the response body.
 This check differentiates vulnerable hosts from those that are simply running RSC.

+The scanner tests the root path first.
+If not vulnerable, it follows same-host redirects (e.g., `/` to `/en/`) and tests the redirect destination.
+Cross-origin redirects are not followed.

+Hosts running on Vercel or Netlify are automatically filtered out as these platforms have deployed mitigations.

 ## Requirements

 - Python 3.9+